 Friends of Music Applied Music Scholarship Program

 This scholarship program helps Stanford students pay for private lessons in the Department of Music.
-There are over 100 awards granted each quarter in support of private lessons to musicians in degree programs across the seven schools of the University.
+There are over 100 awards granted each quarter in support of private lessons to musicians in degree programs across all schools of the University.

 Lesson funding basics:

 - Please wait to request aid until you have been approved to enroll in a lesson studio by the instructor.

 - To request funding for more than one lesson studio per quarter, submit a separate request for each studio.

 - Matriculated Stanford students from all student careers are welcome to apply, subject to the aforementioned conditions.

 - The application is open from the first day of each quarter through the final study list deadline.